Hydrating Stick Balm Formulation

 This post may contain links but they are not affiliate links.
 I am not in any sort of affiliate program at this time.
 They are links to things I actually use.

-However, I will ask that you don’t use it over deep puncture wounds as doing so may increase your risk of infection.
+While it is packed full of skin loving ingredients, it does have its limits.
+I will ask that you don’t use it over deep puncture wounds as doing so may increase your risk of infection.
 This can happen when the top layer of the skin heals before the wound gets cleaned out, essentially trapping dirt or germs in the wound potentially leading to infection.

 Let’s go over the ingredients I’ve chosen & why I’ve chosen them to go in this formulation